hkandpal07/attachment-links-generator/README.md

 ## Result

+1. The resultant excel file will be written to the root of the program in a file named `attachmentsData.xlsx`.
-The resultant json will be printed in a file named `attachmentsData.json` in the root of the program.
+2. Output json will also be printed in a file named `attachmentsData.json` in the root of the program.